kubicndmr/Gender-Classification/README.md

 1. Use a database consist of both genders.
    - Ex: Lombard_Speech_Database_German

-2. you may run pre-processing.py to arrange files 3.put enough speech samples into a folder 'testset' 4.run: main.py
+2. You may run pre-processing.py to arrange files.

+3. Put enough speech samples into a folder 'testset'.

+4. Run: main.py